 VOIP_AVERAGE_LATENCY

-The average audio latency for the duration of the meeting, in milliseconds.
+The average audio latency during the meeting, in milliseconds.

 JOIN_MEETING_TIME